Christian Walker Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in the league.

-- The Mets' 4.50 team ERA ranks 21st among all league pitching staffs.
+- The Mets have the 22nd-ranked team ERA among all league pitching staffs (4.50).

-- The righty last pitched on Wednesday against the Milwaukee Brewers, when he went five innings, allowing two earned runs while giving up five hits.
+- In his most recent appearance on Wednesday against the Milwaukee Brewers, the righty threw five innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.